TheCrazyMage/shell/README.md

 # Bourne shell implementation in C++

-It provides reading, parsing and launching of synchronous commands as well as assignment and expansion of variables.
+It provides reading, parsing, and launching of synchronous commands as well as assignment and expansion of variables.

 In addition, the built-in cd command is implemented.